 Palms

 Palms was among the trendiest off-Strip resorts after opening in 2001 and subsequently hosting The Real World in 2003.
-Present at the hotel’s grand opening were notable celebrities including Samuel L. Jackson, Dennis Rodman, and Pamela Anderson.
+Notable celebrities, including Samuel L. Jackson, Dennis Rodman, and Pamela Anderson, were present at the hotel’s grand opening.

 The gaming floor has the feel of an upscale Strip casino, and their AYCE Buffet is easily one of the best values in Las Vegas.